 A program that is otherwise correct can fail because of stack overflow.
-A stack overflow occurs when extension of the stack (accomplished by decrementing the stack pointer, SP) allocates addresses not currently reserved for the current thread's stack.
+A stack overflow occurs when extension of the stack (accomplished by

 Detection of a stack overflow condition is important.
 If a stack overflow is not detected, a thread that is writing into what it considered to be stack storage could modify data allocated in that memory for some other purpose.
 The results of such a situation would most likely be unpredictable and undesirable.
 In some cases, the overflow could result in unreproducible application failures.